 Computer-Generated WoodworkingComments (0)

 Working with wood can take any number of directions and is often impacted by advances in technology.
-Most recently, the use of CNC and laser-engraving machines has gained notice among those having a penchant for creative design using wood and other materials.
-The lowering prices of tabletop models have sparked purchases by computer-savvy woodworkers looking for the next big thing to complement their array of shop machines and hand tools, or, to serve as the primary machine in some small business venture.
-Here, I’ll walk through the pros and cons of computer-generated woodworking for the home shop and how CNCs and laser engravers work.
-I’ll introduce you to a few entry-level models, and show off the kinds of wow-factor projects you can create with a simple push of a button.
+Most recently, the use of CNC and laser-engraving machines has gained notice among those with a penchant for creative design using wood and other materials.
+The lowering prices of tabletop models have sparked purchases by computer-savvy woodworkers looking for the next big thing to complement their array of shop machines and hand tools, or to serve as the primary machine in some small business venture.
+Here, I’ll walk through the pros and cons of computer-generated woodworking for the home shop and briefly explain how CNCs and laser engravers work.
+I’ll introduce you to a few entry-level models and show off the kinds of wow-factor projects you can create with a simple push of a button.

 A little reflection on woodworking history